How We Test Gaming Hardware

 Harsh Talreja

-Our promise: We do not copy spec sheets.
+Our promise: We don’t copy spec sheets.
 Every product we recommend goes through hands on testing, cross referencing with verified buyer feedback from Indian sources, and a scoring system built around what Indian gamers actually value.
-Here is exactly how we do it.
+Here’s exactly how we do it.

 Affiliate review sites have a credibility problem.
 Most just copy specs from Amazon listings, slap a Top Pick label on random products, and hope the reader clicks through.
 That is lazy and it hurts readers who are spending hard earned rupees.